 An employee’s day-to-day experience in a digital workspace can be highly variable.
-Their productivity may fluctuate in response to everything from the security measures on their accounts to the varying performance of the many applications they use.
-For example, more than 70% of sales personnel regularly struggle to connect data from multiple disparate applications—a task that can be worsened by poor responsiveness due to inadequate load balancing.
+Their productivity may fluctuate in response to everything from the security measures on their accounts to the varying performance of the many applications they use—an issue that can be worsened by poor responsiveness due to inadequate load balancing.

 To promote greater consistency and keep up with ever-evolving user demand, server resources must be readily available and load balanced at Layers 4 and/or 7 of the Open Systems Interconnection (OSI) model:

-Round robin is a simple technique for making sure that a virtual server forwards each client request to a different server based on a rotating list.
-It is easy for load balancers to implement, but does don’t take into account the load already on a server.
+Round robin is a simple load balancing solution for making sure that a virtual server forwards each client request to a different server based on a rotating list.
+It’s easy for load balancers to implement, but doesn’t take into account the load already on a server.
 There is a danger that a server may receive a lot of processor-intensive requests and become overloaded.

 Whereas round robin does not account for the current load on a server (only its place in the rotation), the least connection method does make this evaluation and, as a result, it usually delivers superior performance.
 Virtual servers following the least connection method will seek to send requests to the server with the least number of active connections.

 Methods in this category make decisions based on a hash of various data from the incoming packet.
-This includes connection or header information, such as source/destination IP address, port number, URL or domain name, from the incoming packet.
+This includes connection or header information, such as source/destination IP address, port number, URL, or domain name.

 An ADC with load balancing capabilities helps IT departments ensure scalability and availability of services.
 Its advanced traffic management functionality can help a business steer requests more efficiently to the correct resources for each end user.
-An ADC offers many other functions (for example, encryption, authentication and web application firewalling) that can provide a single point of control for securing, managing and monitoring the many applications and services across environments and ensuring the best end-user experience.
+An ADC offers many other functions (such as encryption, authentication, and web application firewalling) that can provide a single point of control for securing, managing, and monitoring the many applications and services across environments and ensuring the best end-user experience.